MSc

 Course features

-• Experience a wide range of practical areas and undertake relevant work-based placements
+• Experience a wide range of practice placements undertaken within vetted relevant services.

 • Benefit from an expert and approachable staff team with an emphasis on student wellbeing and support, underpinned by the values of the university